YuanJianhao508/RAG-Driver/README.md

 **RAG-Driver** is a Multi-Modal Large Language Model with Retrieval-augmented In-context Learning capacity designed for generalisable and explainable end-to-end driving with strong zeroshot generalisation capacity.

 ## News <a name="highlight"></a>
-Code will be released soon
+Codes and models will be released soon